ssully28/fantasyleague/README.md

 **Player Card**
 [DONE]

+**TODO**
+* Make responsive...I imagine if anyone actually uses this, they'll do it on their phone at the rink 10 minutes before they play!
+* Rename League container...

 **Other Ideas to Possibly Add Later**
 * League wide comments/smack talk....
 * Admin page to edit players/stats